hall-n/hall-n.github.io/Peasants/Commerce from pilgrims.md

 #### Because pilgrims largely came from fraternities or parishes, they were not nukemairi
 The regional make-up of the pilgrims reflects the overall distribution of Hachidayū’s parishes, which were concentrated in southeastern Musashi, Edo, and Shimōsa; therefore, the highest number of visitors (about 85 percent) came from these regions.
 (1)

-## Petition system of Tosa to draw pilgrims
+## Roberts 1998, Petition system of Tosa to draw pilgrims
 *Roberts 1998, Mercantilism in a Japanese Domain_ The Merchant Origins of Economic Nationalism in 18th-Century Tosa.*
 Another case is especially interesting because it reveals a public space of political discussion that could be communicated to the lord by the accumulation of a number of individual petitions.
 (129
 ##### Petition to draw pilgrims